jsebold666/jsebold666/README.md

 ## About Me

 - 🌱 I'm constantly learning and striving to improve my skills in software development.
-- 💼 I work as a Software Engineer at [Gloco.com](https://www.gloco.com/).
 - 📚 Always exploring new technologies and diving into interesting coding challenges.
 - 💡 Open to collaborations and new project opportunities.